 For purposes of the 2022 estimates, vacancy rates and average household sizes for each of the housing structure types from the U.S. Census Bureau's American Community Survey (ACS) 5-Year Summary File (2017-2021) were used.
 For 2022, the estimates of the number of new manufactured HUD inspected/mobile homes added to an area's housing stock were obtained from the Texas Demographic Center's survey of building permits and demolitions.
-The sum of manufactured HUD inspected/mobile homes from the survey was subtracted from the U.S. Census Bureau's estimate of the total number of manufactured HUD inspected/mobile homes shipped to Texas.
-The difference was allocated to jurisdictions on the basis of the change in units in jurisdictions for other housing types from 2010 through 2020, to estimate the distribution for July 1, 2022.
+The sum of manufactured HUD inspected/mobile homes from the survey was subtracted from the U.S. Census Bureau's estimate of the total number of manufactured HUD inspected/mobile homes of the change in units in jurisdictions for other housing types from 2010 through 2020, to estimate the distribution for July 1, 2022.